-The one philosophical question that drives me is "What is the best possible future and how should we try to bring it about?".
+The one philosophical question that drives me is "How should we try to bring about the best possible future?".
 Connected with this general question are several more specific research questions from both practical and theoretical philosophy.

 - "What kind of target state should our actions be directed at?"

 How different from the current situation can/should the target state be?

 Associated research topics: ideal vs. non-ideal theory, long-termism, utopianism, ...?...

 - "How should we try to achieve the target state?"

 Should we go for many small steps or few big steps?

 In how far does the end justify the means?

 Associated research topics: rational choice theory/game theory, collective action and responsibility, precautionary principle, philosophy of public policy, ...?...

 The general question "How should we try to bring about the best possible future?" is at its core a question of practical philosophy.
 I believe, however, that it should be answered in a way that could actually lead to collective action.
 And this, I suspect, requires that it is answered in the course of some form of public debate.
 (This public debate should preferably be 'informed' by the philosophical considerations concerning the above practical questions.)